Tennessee Copywriter Turns Career Around, Tops $200,000

 The Turning Point: An 80-Hour Work Week

-Somewhere along the way, Sean received a letter from American Writers & Artists Inc. (AWAI) promoting its programs on copywriting.
+Somewhere along the way, Sean received a letter from American Writers & Artists Institute (AWAI) promoting its programs on copywriting.
 Despite his poor showing in English classes, Sean actually liked writing.
 But could he make a career out of it?

 Seeing a possible avenue, he scraped together the money in 2003 to invest in AWAI’s self-paced Accelerated Program for Six-Figure Copywriting.
 But before he could dig into the course, he started working with his father in the construction business.

 Still mulling over a career in copywriting – but skeptical – he attended his first AWAI FastTrack to Copywriting Success Bootcamp and Job Fair, the organization’s flagship annual event in Delray Beach, Florida.
 But Sean returned home not yet ready to move forward.

 Ironically, it was Sean’s new copywriting skills that helped him grow his new handyman business in 2006.
 He invested the balance of his checking account - $26 – to print and circulate flyers he had written.